Campbell Land (Sargent Rd), Boxborough

 Why Conserve This Land?

-• Protect critical groundwater resources.
+• Protected critical groundwater resources.
 The upland forest filters groundwater and helps recharge an important aquifer.

-• Maintain an essential wildlife corridor.
+• Maintained an essential wildlife corridor.
 The property creates a link among several already conserved lands; its protection will ensure this link stays intact.

-• Provide outdoor passive recreation opportunities.
+• Provided outdoor passive recreation opportunities.
 The Town has plans for trails that will link to an extensive trail network through the surrounding area.

-• Maintain the rural landscape along one of Boxborough’s designated scenic roads.
+• Maintained the rural landscape along one of Boxborough’s designated scenic roads.

 • March 2022: The Town of Boxborough was given a 120-day window to exercise its option to purchase the property for a price of $1,250,000.